Ibrahim Eissa: Post-Mubarak death threats

 In December 2011, sources indicated that Eissa and other prominent individuals working in various media outlets had received death threats because of the controversial stories they covered.

 Mubarak trial testimony

 Eissa has been criticized by activists for shifting his testimony during Mubarak's 2011 trial and 2014 retrial.
 Eissa originally accused police forces of shooting protesters, but said in the retrial he did not witness shootings.
-He also stated in the retrial that Mubarak was a patriotic president who neither ordered the use of force against protesters nor the cutting of phone and internet lines, and only called on security authorities to use necessary measures to contain chaos.
+He also stated during the retrial that Mubarak was a patriotic president who neither ordered the use of force against protesters nor cutting off phone and internet lines, and only called on security authorities to use necessary measures to contain chaos.

 Awards

 In 2008, Eissa was given the Gebran Tueni Award in Lebanon.
 In March 2011, Eissa was awarded an Index on Censorship's 2010 Freedom of Expression Award.
 The award has been described as commemorating the many who put their lives at risk for their right to express their opinions.
 Eissa was characterized as a "one-man barometer of Egypt's struggle for political and civic freedom".
 He dedicated the award to Tahrir Square.

 In April 2011, Eissa was also awarded the International Journalist of the Year 2010 award by a British institution called the Society of Editors.
 This award similarly recognized journalists' commitment to the freedom of expression and the press and bravery against threats.
 Eissa was specifically awarded as a result of his insistence on democracy, and as a result of his journalistic position and opinions against Mubarak's toppled regime.

 His novel, Our Master, was shortlisted for the International Prize for Arabic Fiction in 2013.